 - The BIG application has a file size limit of 25MBs.
 If your required documents will exceed this limit, please use the alternate file upload process offered at the bottom of the application form.
-You should only need this for a Heavily Impacted Industry (more guidance forthcoming).
+You should only need this for a Heavily Impacted Industry.

-- Due to the high volume of grant applications, you may experience delays submitting your application due to web traffic ("504 Error") or other errors.
-We recommend saving your application answers in a separate document prior to submitting to reduce submission time should you experience technical difficulties and need to resume the application process at a later time.
+- We recommend saving your application answers in a separate document prior to submitting to reduce submission time should you experience any interruptions and need to resume the application process at a later time.

 More details on the latest round of funding and how to apply can be found below.
 A list of responses to frequently asked questions is available here: Frequently Asked Questions

-Round 1: In August, an initial round of funding was directed to restaurants, personal care services, gyms and fitness clubs, and businesses located in DIAs.
+Round 1: An initial round of funding directed $49 million to restaurants, personal care services, gyms and fitness clubs, and businesses located in DIAs.
 The first round provided a boost for businesses at every corner of Illinois – with grant funds deployed to roughly 2,800 businesses spanning 400 towns and cities, and in 78 counties all throughout the state.
 Grants averaged $17,000, and the majority of funds were dedicated to businesses in economically distressed communities.
 As a result of the equity-centric approach to the program, more than half of the first-round grants went to minority-owned businesses.

 Round 2: A $220 million second round of BIG aims to provide relief for all types of small businesses, but with a particular focus on businesses downstate, in disproportionately impacted areas (DIAs), and for heavily impacted industry and regions – representing businesses that have been unable to reopen or operating at a severely diminished capacity since the spring.

 $60 million for Heavily Impacted Industries, such as movie theatres, performing arts venues, concert venues, indoor recreation, amusement parks, and more.